Joserwa/NameGenderMapper/README.md

 CONF_THRESHOLD              — minimum confidence to accept a mapping (0..1)
 MIN_COUNT_FOR_CONFIDENCE    — names with fewer occurrences are treated as lower-confidence
 ```

+## Notes

+The script auto-detects CSV delimiters (comma, tab, semicolon, or pipe).

+Works with full-name columns; the script will attempt to extract the first name automatically for gender prediction.

+---

+## License

+This project is licensed under the MIT License.